Pap test: Taiwan

-Free Pap tests were offered from 1974–1984 before being replaced by a system in which all women over the age of 30 could have the cost of their Pap test reimbursed by the National Health Insurance in 1995.
+Free Pap tests were offered from 1974 to 1984 before being replaced by a system in which all women over the age of 30 could have the cost of their Pap test reimbursed by the National Health Insurance in 1995.
 This policy was still ongoing in 2018 and encouraged women to screen at least every three years.

 Despite this, the number of people receiving Pap tests remain lower than countries like Australia.
 Some believe this is due to a lack of awareness regarding the test and its availability.
 It has also been found that women who have chronic diseases or other reproductive diseases are less likely to receive the test.

 England

-As of 2020 the NHS maintains a cervical screening program in which women between the age of 25–49 are invited for a smear test every three years, and women past 50 every five years.
+As of 2020 the NHS maintains a cervical screening program in which women between the age of 25–49 are routinely invited for a smear test every three years, and women past 50 every five years.
 Much like Australia, England uses a HPV test before examining cells that test positive using the Pap test.
 The test is free as part of the national cervical screening program.
+Patients between 25-49 testing HPV negative after the 1st of July 2025 will now be invited after 5 years from the date that their test has been taken.